bernardopires/django-tenant-schemas/README.markdown

 How it works
 ----------------

 Tenants are identified via their host name (i.e tenant.domain.com).
 This information is stored on a table on the `public` schema.
 Whenever a request is made, the host name is used to match a tenant in the database.
-If there's a match the search path is updated to use this tenant's schema.
+If there's a match, the search path is updated to use this tenant's schema.
 So from now on all queries will take place at the tenant's schema.
 For example, suppose you have a tenant `customer` at http://customer.example.com.
 Any request incoming at `customer.example.com` will automatically use `customer`'s schema and make the tenant available at the request.
 If no tenant is found, a 404 error is raised.
-This means you should have a tenant for your main domain, typically using the `public` schema.
+This also means you should have a tenant for your main domain, typically using the `public` schema.
 For more information please read the [setup](#setup) section.

 Shared and Tenant-Specific Applications
 -------------------

 ###Tenant-Specific Applications###
 Most of your applications are probably tenant-specific, that is, its data is not to be shared with any of the other tenants.
-This is the default and all your apps are not being shared with any other tenants.

 ###Shared Applications###

 An application is considered to be shared when its tables are in the `public` schema.
 Some apps make sense being shared.
 Suppose you have some sort of public data set, for example, a table containing census data.
 You want every tenant to be able to query it.

-Right now, this is not possible, at least not in practical way.
-By default all models are being synced to every schema, including `public` and the tenant doesn't have access to `public`.
-Please take a look at the [tenant-schemas needs your help!](#tenant-schemas-needs-your-help) section if you have an idea on how to do this.
+This application enables shared apps by always adding the `public` schema to the search path, making these apps also always available.

 Setup
 -----